 Tracking your aerobic development

-Before beginning your aerobic training, take a MAF Test as instructed by the MAF-GPS Test article [LINK] or our MAF iPhone App [LINK].
+Before beginning your aerobic training, take a MAF Test.
 Then repeat the MAF Test monthly to ensure that you are developing aerobically.

 - We recommend that if you do NOT observe measurable aerobic improvement for three consecutive months, you extend the aerobic training period.